 Stewart MS, et al. (2007) Mpt5p, a stress tolerance- and lifespan-promoting PUF protein in Saccharomyces cerevisiae, acts upstream of the cell wall integrity pathway.
 Eukaryot Cell 6(2):262-70

-Abstract: Pumilio-family (PUF) proteins affect specific genes by binding to, and inhibiting the translation or stability of, their transcripts.
+Abstract: Pumilio family (PUF) proteins affect specific genes by binding to, and inhibiting the translation or stability of, their transcripts.
 The PUF domain is required and sufficient for this function.
-One yeast PUF protein, Mpt5p (also called Puf5p or Uth4p), promotes stress tolerance and replicative lifespan (the maximal number of doublings a mother cell can undergo before entering into senescence) by an unknown mechanism thought to partly overlap with, but to be independent of, the Cell Wall Integrity (CWI) pathway.
-Here, we found that mpt5Delta mutants also display a short chronological lifespan (the time cells stay alive in saturated cultures in synthetic medium), a defect that is suppressed by activation of CWI signaling.
-We found that Mpt5p is an upstream activator of the CWI pathway: mpt5Delta mutants display the appropriate phenotypes and genetic interactions, display low basal activity of the pathway and are defective in activation of the pathway upon thermal stress.
+One Saccharomyces cerevisiae PUF protein, Mpt5p (also called Puf5p or Uth4p), promotes stress tolerance and replicative life span (the maximum number of doublings a mother cell can undergo before entering into senescence) by an unknown mechanism thought to partly overlap with, but to be independent of, the cell wall integrity (CWI) pathway.
+Here, we found that mpt5Delta mutants also display a short chronological life span (the time cells stay alive in saturated cultures in synthetic medium), a defect that is suppressed by activation of CWI signaling.
+We found that Mpt5p is an upstream activator of the CWI pathway: mpt5Delta mutants display the appropriate phenotypes and genetic interactions, display low basal activity of the pathway, and are defective in activation of the pathway upon thermal stress.
 A set of mRNAs that specifically bind to Mpt5p was recently reported.
-One such putative target, LRG1, encodes a GTPase-activating protein for Rho1p that directly links Mpt5p to CWI signaling: Lrg1p inhibits CWI signaling; LRG1 mRNA contains a consensus Mpt5p binding site in its putative 3'-UTR; loss of Lrg1p suppresses the temperature-sensitivity and CWI signaling defects of mpt5Delta mutants; and LRG1 mRNA abundance is inhibited by Mpt5p.
-We conclude that Mpt5p is required for normal replicative and chronological lifespans and that the CWI pathway is a key and direct downstream target of this PUF protein.
+One such putative target, LRG1, encodes a GTPase-activating protein for Rho1p that directly links Mpt5p to CWI signaling: Lrg1p inhibits CWI signaling, LRG1 mRNA contains a consensus Mpt5p-binding site in its putative 3' untranslated region, loss of Lrg1p suppresses the temperature sensitivity and CWI signaling defects of mpt5Delta mutants, and LRG1 mRNA abundance is inhibited by Mpt5p.
+We conclude that Mpt5p is required for normal replicative and chronological life spans and that the CWI pathway is a key and direct downstream target of this PUF protein.

 Topics addressed in this paper